blinkupsdk/docs/Manual-SDK.md

 ### User Account Creation

-To sign up a new user on bLinkup only two fields are required.
+To sign up a new user on BlinkUp only two fields are required.

 1. Name
 2. Phone Number